Published on in Health Tip of the Week

 The key to a healthy school experience for your child is the three-way relationship between you, the school and your child’s allergist.
 Your role is to help the school staff understand the medical advice from your child’s doctor and to help the school implement a plan that protects your child’s health without unnecessary isolation.

 If you need help in conveying the allergist’s recommendations to your child's school, consider asking the allergist to step in with further assistance.
-If you are concerned about the school’s adherence to your child’s care plan, you can work with the school to develop an individualized education plan (IEP).
+If you are concerned about the school’s adherence to your child’s care plan, you can work with the school to develop an individualized health plan.
 Another helpful resource is a publication from the Centers for Disease Control and Prevention (CDC): “Voluntary Guidelines for Managing Food Allergies in Schools and Early Care and Education Programs.”
 You might want to share this link with school administrators.

 Stay in Touch